Nmap for Pentester: Port Status

 Closed|Filtered Port

-This state is used when Nmap is unable to determine whether a port is closed or filtered.
-It is only used for the IP ID idle scan.
+Nmap uses this state when it cannot determine whether a port is closed or filtered.
+It only uses this state for the IP ID idle scan.

 We use iptables on our target machine to drop incoming TCP packets on the target machine.